 The first monkey - now thinking he'd made a horrible mistake coming back to my patio - leaped away from the stream of water coming at him right onto the rubber anaconda then - when he regained his footing - he was gone in a flash.

-The monkeys went into their tree that night and told their mates how they survived two snakes and being shot at.
+They went into their tree that night and told their mates how they survived two snakes and being shot at.
 They'll be heroes in their story; legends for years to come.

 But I know the truth.
 And I bet they won't be back.